apk015/WhatsApp-Unofficial-API/README.md

 - **🔧 Personalization:** Automatically personalize messages with contact names.
 - **📜 Logging:** Detailed logging for tracking and debugging.
 - **🚀 Error Handling:** Robust error handling for smooth operation.
+- **⏳ Progress Tracking:** Monitor the progress of message sending with a dynamic progress bar.
+- **🔄 Resume Support:** Resume from where you left off in case of interruptions.

 ---